utkuferuz/f1-champions-ng/README.md

 # F1ChampionsNg

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1. </br>

+Main goal of the project is to provide a single-page application that shows Formula 1 winners list starting from 2005 to today with detailed race list for selected year.

 ## Development server